Cooley (UK) LLP

 The firm offers a structured two-week placement for up to ten students in June/July of each year.
 We limit the number of places in order to give students a really 'hands-on' experience, normally in two differing areas.
-This enables you to get involved in a variety of work, with a variety of people, giving you the opportunity to really get to know the firm, its culture and the work it does.
-Applications should be made online from around mid October 2019.
-We do not review applications on a rolling basis but shortlisting may begin ahead of the final deadline of 31 January 2020.
-Shortlisted applicants will be asked to complete an online critical thinking appraisal, those who perform most impressively will be invited to attend a half-day assessment consisting of a commercial case study (group exercise).
-Those who most closely match what Cooley is looking for will be offered interviews with a variety of the firm's lawyers in the afternoon of this day.
-The summer programme is open to law students in their penultimate and final years', non-law students in their final year and graduates/those already at law school.
+This enables you to get involved in a variety of work, with a variety of people, giving you the opportunity to really get to know the firm, its collaborative culture and the work it does.
+Applications should be submitted by 15 January 2023.
+We do not review applications on a rolling basis but shortlisting may begin ahead of the final deadline.

 Meet Cooley events

-Our annual 'Meet Cooley' event will take place on 12 December 2019 enabling students to learn more about the firm and meet Cooley lawyers and trainees.
-The event is aimed at those who are planning on applying for a 2020 summer programme place.
-We will also be hosting smaller 'Meet and Greet' events in early 2020.
-Priority for these events will be given to those who haven't applied to the summer programme in 2020 but are thinking of doing so for 2021 or beyond.
+Our annual 'Meet Cooley' event will take place virtually on 15 December 2022 enabling students to learn more about the firm and meet Cooley lawyers and trainees.
+The event is aimed at those who are planning on applying for a 2023 summer programme place.
+We will also be hosting a smaller 'Meet and Greet' event in spring 2023.
+Priority for these events will be given to those who haven't applied to the summer programme in 2023 but are thinking of doing so for 2024 or beyond.

 Period of recognised training programme